zelodev/cloudflare-zt-ddns-updater-workflow/README.md

 # cloudflare-zt-ddns-updater-workflow
 Automatically sync your Cloudflare Zero Trust Gateway location with the IP address of a hostname (No-IP, etc) using github actions

+when set up, this will run every 20 minutes, so account for that in your monthly usage. you may change this value/behavior via the workflow's schedule cron

 important:

 you must create the following actions secrets in your repository's settings: